-Trauma Centers such as USA Medical Center are hospitals with a commitment to treat trauma patients.
+Trauma Centers such as University Hospital are hospitals with a commitment to treat trauma patients.
 However, establishing a trauma center can be extremely costly, as it requires dedicated surgeons and support personnel, along with necessary technologies and facilities.
 For this reason, only a handful of hospitals serve as trauma centers.

 The Alabama Department of Public Health conducts an inventory of hospitals participating in the trauma system to determine their level of capability.

 Level I - These facilities are regional centers which have the capability of providing leadership and total care for every aspect of injury, from prevention through rehabilitation.
 These centers offer comprehensive care, including advanced surgical care.
-USA Medical Center is the only Level I Trauma Center in southwest Alabama.
+University Hospital is the only Level I Trauma Center in southwest Alabama.